mydhily8134/Plagiarism_Detector/README.md

 # 📄 Plagiarism Detection System

-This project is a web-based tool designed to detect textual plagiarism across multiple PDF documents (not limited to resumes).
+This project is a web-based tool designed to detect textual plagiarism across multiple documents.
 It uses machine learning and NLP techniques to analyze text similarity and flag pairs of files that are significantly similar.

 ## 🔍 Features